Tourism in the 2030 Agenda

 Tourism can be a powerful tool for reducing inequalities if it engages local populations and all key stakeholders in its development.
 Tourism serves as an effective means for economic integration and diversification, and poverty reduction.
 It can impact on earned income and people’s livelihoods, development of local and rural economies, as well as on the natural and cultural environment.
 Furthermore, it can contribute to urban renewal and rural development by giving people the opportunity to prosper in their place of origin.

 GOAL 11: SUSTAINABLE CITIES AND COMMUNITIES

 A city that is not good for its citizens is not good for tourists.
-Sustainable tourism has the potential to advance urban infrastructure and universal accessibility, promote regeneration of areas in decay and preserve cultural and natural heritage, assets on which tourism depends.
-Greater investment in green infrastructure (more efficient transport facilities, reduced air pollution, conservation of heritage sites and open spaces, etc.) should result in smarter and greener cities from which not only residents, but also tourists, can benefit.
+Tourism can help advance urban infrastructure and accessibility, promote regeneration, and preserve cultural and natural heritage – assets on which tourism depends.
+Investment in green infrastructure (more efficient transport, reduced air pollution) should result in smarter and greener cities, not only for residents but also for tourists.